veldrin23/studious-giggle/README.md

 ### Inputs
 Coin data from `./data/coin_data.db`

+Functions from `./src/alpha_factors.py`

 ### Output
 None; Creates alpha factors in the `./data/coin_data.db` titled `alpha_factors`

 ## Alpha factor aggregator
+### Overview

+The intention if this function is to aggregate the alpha factor outputs.
+Currently it uses as ranking method to create weights for each alpha factor for each coin.
+It goes about doing that by binning the returns into 5 bins based on quantiles (0.025, 0.15, 0.85, 0.975) with bin valuse -2, -1, 0, 1, and 2.
+The alpha factor values are placed in two bins around the 0.5 quantile with values -1 and 1.
+The process takes the product of the returns bin and the alpha bin values.
+Summing over a given time period will give you weights which are indicative on each alpha factor's performance.
+These weights are then converted into values which would sum up to one.

 ## Optimal holdings